 Bose is one of the pioneers of the audio industry.
-Throughout the years, Bose has created some of the world’s most popular audio system and has invested plenty of time and resources into changing the way that people hear and experience sound.
+Throughout the years, Bose has created some of the world’s most popular audio system and has invested time and resources into changing the way that people hear and experience sound.

 A Bit of Bose History

-The story of Bose goes way back to 1964, when the company was founded by Amar Bose.
+The story of Bose goes back to 1964, when the company was founded by Amar Bose.
 It is a worldly-renowned company that manufactures and sells audio equipment, and it’s particularly popular because of its speakers and audio systems.

 Throughout the years, as they gained more experience, Bose started centering its values around the idea that technology needs to be able to improve people’s lives on many different levels.
 In order to achieve its mission, Bose was heavily invested in making sure they develop a company with plenty of engineers, design specialists, marketers, developers, and so on.
 By bringing together people who are passionate and good at what they do, Bose knew it could create quality products for its market.

 - 1964: The year when Amar Bose created the company bearing his name.
 However, the company’s first product wasn’t launched until 1966.
 It was their very first loudspeaker, but due to Bose’s lack of experience, it didn’t have very much success.

 - 1968: This is the year that marks one of Bose’s first successful product: another speaker.
 Why was this special, you ask?
 Because the speaker was designed to mimic the emotional audio experience that people felt when attending a live concert.
 The company focused a lot more on product demonstration, so the 901 speaker was a success.